goessl/vector/README.md

 - `v * a`: Return the scalar product.
 - `v / a`: Return the scalar true division.
 - `v // a`: Return the scalar floor division.
+- `v % a`: Return the elementwise mod with a scalar.

+elementwise stuff
+- `v.hadamard(w)`: Return the elementwise product with another vector.
+- `v.hadamardtruediv(w)`: Return the elementwise true division with another vector.
+- `v.hadamardfloordiv(w)`: Return the elementwise floor division with another vector.
+- `v.hadamardmod(w)`: Return the elementwise mod with another vector.

 ### `numpy`-routines